USDC Lending Rates Compared

 Other Stablecoins: Tether, Paxos, TrueUSD, Binance USD, Russian Ruble, Nigerian Naira, StableUSD

 Coinbase is one of the leading crypto exchanges in the US.
-It was started in 2014 and boasts daily volumes close to $125M on average.
-As one of the most recognized and used crypto exchanges in the US, it makes for an ideal launching pad for USDC.
-Coinbase has over $1billion in annual revenue and over 13 million users on its platform, making it a strong, strategic place to drive adoption of its new stablecoin.
-USDC is the only fiat-backed stablecoin on the platform.
+It was started in 2014 and is recognized as one most user-friendly exchanges in the US – making for an ideal launchpad for USDC.
+With over $1billion in annual revenue and over 13 million users on its platform, USDC is currently the only fiat-backed stablecoin on the platform.

 Number of USDC Trading Pairs: 10